Teachers' Day 2019: History, Significance and Facts

 Teachers’ Day is one such event for which students and teachers equally look forward to.
 Teachers' Day is important for the students as it gives them a chance to understand the efforts put in by their teachers to ensure that they get proper education.
 Similarly, teachers also look forward to Teachers’ Day celebration as their efforts get recognised and honoured by students and other agencies as well.

-Teachers should always be respected.
-Teachers need support and encouragement from the society to sense that their fidelity to scholars is treasured and cherished.
-In India, on the eve of Teachers Day, the National Awards are given to the Teachers by the President of India on 5th September.
-The award is given as a public gratitude to praiseworthy teachers working in the primary schools, middle schools and secondary schools.
+Teachers should be respected and honoured.
+In India, on the eve of Teachers' Day, i.e. on 5 September, the National Teachers’ Awards are given to the meritorious teachers by the President of India.
+The awards are conferred as a public gratitude to praiseworthy teachers working in the primary schools, middle schools and secondary schools.

 As, it is rightly said that:

-Dr. S. Radhakrishnan was one of the most renowned writers in contemporary India.
-His contribution was based on theoretical, theological, moral, instructive, communal and enlightening subjects.
-He wrote plentiful articles to diverse recognized journals which are of gigantic importance and gives the impression of revelation to an assortment of readers because of the profundity in the connotation of the piece of writings.
+Dr. S. Radhakrishnan is one of the most renowned writers in contemporary India.
+He has made significant contribution to a variety of subjects starting from theoretical, theological, moral, instructive, communal and enlightening subjects.
+He wrote several articles to many recognised journals which are of great importance.

 It is rightly said that Teaching is not a service, profession or a job.
 It is a pillar of the society.